Map Tile/File

 The tile_udf

 gets tiled and run on Web mercator XYZ tiles and then combined back together to speed up processing rather than executing a single run.
+This is in contrast to most other UDFs (either using no bounds

-input at all or using bbox: fused.types.Bounds
+input at all or using bounds: fused.types.Bounds

 ) which run a single run across the given input.